Joe Ofahengaue: 2019

-part of Tonga’s historic victory over Australia in November, playing off the Interchange Bench.
+part of Tonga’s historic victory over Australia in November, playing off the interchange bench.

 2020

 On 26 January, Ofahengaue was charged by Queensland police for a traffic infringement.
 He was found asleep behind the wheel of a stationary vehicle.
-The Brisbane Broncos issued a statement to say the club is “aware of a motor vehicle-related offence involving forward Joe Ofahengaue, The NRL’s Integrity Unit was immediately informed of the incident and the Broncos are working with authorities on the matter".

 On 28 February, Ofahengaue was suspended for two matches by Brisbane.
 Brisbane CEO Paul White spoke to the media saying, "The Broncos took the decision to stand down the player after taking into consideration that it was not his first driving offence in recent years.
 Joe is really disappointed in himself and very remorseful for what he has done.
 As a club, our goal is to set a standard for our players and Joe understands that he must pay a price for his actions that night."

 Ofahengaue made 15 appearances for Brisbane in the 2020 NRL season as the club suffered their worst ever year on the field, culminating in the club's first Wooden Spoon.

 On 29 November, he signed a three-year deal to join the Wests Tigers starting in 2021.